 - Cleaning supplies.
 Accidents happen and your pet will eventually get dirty.
 You’re going to need to be able to clean up accidents in the cab and to clean your pet while outside of the cab.
 We recommend taking a 1-2 gallon pump-up garden sprayer.
 Also you can pre-mix a soapy solution in another spray bottle for a quick fix.

 - Food and water.
 Keep in mind your pet will need to eat and drink just as much if not more than you do.
 It’s much easier to justify in your mind to make it those last miles before stopping but that is very hard to convey to a pet.
 Make sure to have some food, water and a chew toy available if you need to push that last leg of your run.

 It can be a lot of fun but also a lot of work to bring a pet along for the trip.
 Remember this is a long-term relationship and you will have to go through the early struggles of teaching and training your pet for life on the road.
 Once you make it through the basics, your pet will be your best friend and a wonderful companion to travel with.

 We hope you enjoyed our tips about traveling with a pet companion.
-Are you an owner operator looking to be home every night?
-Paramount Freight Systems is looking for dedicated owner operators to join our ranks.
+Are you an Owner Operators and Lease Purchasers looking to be home every night?
+Paramount Freight Systems is looking for dedicated Owner Operators and Lease Purchasers to join our ranks.
 We have line haul lanes and regional routes available.
 Contact us today to own your own route to success.
 Want to share a picture of your pet?
 Post a picture to our social media channels.

 Connect with us on: